shakebugs/shake-docs/docs/android/crash-reports/ask-for-description.md

 ## Enable

-If you enable it, a sheet will be shown to your user, givinig them an opportunity to describe what they were doing before the crash, potentially helping you a lot with their comment.
+If you enable it, a sheet will be shown to your user, giving them an opportunity to describe what they were doing before the crash, potentially helping you a lot with their comment.

 <table class="media-container media-container-highlighted mt-40 mb-40 pb-80">
 <img